 We realize gross operating margins from our gathering and processing services primarily through different contractual arrangements: processing margin ("margin") contracts, POL contracts, POP contracts, fixed-fee component contracts, or a combination of these contractual arrangements.
 "See Item 3.
 Quantitative and Qualitative Disclosures about Market Risk-Commodity Price Risk" for a detailed description of these contractual arrangements.
 Under any of these gathering and processing arrangements, we may only earn a fee for the services performed, or we may buy and resell the gas and/or NGLs as part of the processing arrangement and realize a net margin as our fee.
 Under margin contract arrangements, our gross operating margins are higher during periods of high NGL prices relative to natural gas prices.
-Gross operating margin results under POL contracts are impacted only by the value of the liquids produced with margins higher during periods of higher liquids prices.
-Gross operating margin results under POP contracts are impacted only by the value of the natural gas and liquids produced with margins higher during periods of higher natural gas and liquids prices.
+Gross operating margin results under POP contracts are impacted only by the value of the liquids produced with margins higher during periods of higher natural gas and liquids prices.
 Under fixed-fee based contracts, our gross operating margins are driven by throughput volume.